Lundalogik/LimeBootstrapAppStore/License counter/README.md

 With license counter you can get a clear picture over how many active users a customer has.

 ## Installation guide
-1. Create tables (Open the document "Lisensräknare.docx" to see the table structure.)
+1. Create tables (Open the document "licensecounter.docx" to see the table structure.)
 2. Add SQL
 3. Schedule SQL-job
 4. Try by running the SQL-job.